Can Dogs Eat Roti? Vet Answer for India

 Can Indian Dog Breeds Eat Roti?
 Breed-by-Breed Guide

-India's most popular breeds each have different metabolism, health risks, and sensitivities.
+Across India's popular dogs, metabolism, typical ailments and food tolerance all vary.
 Here is exactly how roti affects the breeds most commonly kept as pets in India.

 Labradors are India's most food-obsessed breed and safe with roti.
-Their primary risk is obesity from overfeeding — India's apartment Labs get limited exercise and gain weight easily.
-Stick to the Large column in the portion guide above.
+A Lab's chief problem is weight gain — limited exercise in Indian flats makes it almost the default.
+Follow the Large column in the portion table above.
 Cut roti into small pieces since Labs typically swallow food without chewing, creating a choking risk even with soft foods.

 Golden Retrievers have among the highest cancer rates of any breed, making antioxidant-rich foods like roti genuinely beneficial rather than just a treat.
 Their high activity level means they burn calories well, but keep roti to the Large column portions.
 Goldens overheat in Indian summers — frozen roti pieces are an excellent hot-weather cooling treat.

-Indian Pariah Dogs (INDogs) evolved eating whatever was available on India's streets — their digestive systems are more resilient than pedigree breeds.
+The Indian Pariah Dog grew up scavenging on the street, so its gut is hardier than most pedigree breeds.
 Roti is well-suited for Indie dogs.
-Most INDogs are 12–20 kg, so follow the Medium column.
+Most INDogs land in the 12–20 kg range, which puts them in the Medium column.
 If you have recently rescued a street dog, introduce roti gradually — start with half the portion and wait 48 hours to confirm no digestive reaction.

 German Shepherds are active working dogs who handle roti well.
 Their one vulnerability is a sensitive gastrointestinal tract — introduce roti slowly if it is new to your GSD's diet.
-Once established as safe for your individual dog, the Large column portions are appropriate.
+After a calm trial run, the Large-column portions are a reasonable working limit.
 GSDs in cooler Indian hill regions (Himachal, Uttarakhand, Coorg) can receive roti year-round without seasonal restriction.

 Feeding Roti in India — Seasonal Guide